ViewBridge:Revisiting Cross-View Localization from Image Matching: Methodology

-(i) Ground-view BEV construction projects 3D sampling points of varying heights into the ground-view image plane, requiring identification of the true visible surface along each vertical ray.
-Prior methods heuristically pick the height layer with the maximum attention weight, lacking physical grounding and often selecting incorrect layers (e.g., \(-10\,\mathrm{m}\), see Fig.~\ref{fig:exp_vis}a), which aggregates features from semantically wrong regions.
-We propose a Surface Model Mechanism that adaptively estimates surface location via bottom-up accumulation of height-wise attention and thresholded volumetric integration, inspired by volume rendering~\cite{mildenhall2021nerf,yue2025nerfortho,fan20253d,liu2025stereoinr}.
-This yields physically consistent surfaces and ensures deformable attention focuses on meaningful regions in the ground image.
+(i) \textit{Ground-view BEV construction.} Projecting 3D sampling points of different heights into the ground-view plane requires identifying the true visible surface along each vertical ray.
+Prior approaches simply select the layer with the maximum attention weight, which lacks physical grounding and often leads to incorrect height selection (e.g., points floating in mid-air that do not lie on any physical surface, whose features are essentially inherited from incorrect spatial locations), thereby mixing features from semantically inconsistent regions.
+We propose a Surface Model Mechanism that adaptively estimates surface height through bottom-up accumulation of height-wise attention and thresholded volumetric integration, inspired by volume rendering~\cite{mildenhall2021nerf,yue2025nerfortho,fan20253d,liu2025stereoinr}.
+This mechanism grounds BEV construction on physical surfaces, ensuring that features are sampled from geometrically valid regions.

-(ii) Prior methods employ a RANSAC-based post-processing step to filter mismatches in the similarity matrix, which, while effective, incurs nearly \(30\times\) runtime overhead~\cite{xia2025fg} and exposes a deeper issue: the matrix itself contains high-scoring outliers that degrade matching reliability.
-To address this, we propose SimRefiner, a dedicated refinement module that explicitly models both local patch structures and the global similarity distribution to suppress mismatches at the source.

-\textbf{Overview.} We start by extracting image-space features \( f_{\text{grd}} \) and \( f_{\text{sat}} \) using a frozen DINOv2~\cite{oquab2023dinov2} backbone, followed by view-specific encoders to project them into BEV space.
-For the ground view, a 3D voxel grid is constructed around the camera, and deformable attention samples multi-scale features across vertical layers, producing a volumetric BEV tensor \(\xi_{\text{grd}}^{3D} \in \mathbb{R}^{M \times N \times N \times C}\).
-Our Surface Model (Sec.~\ref{sec:surface_model}) then estimates the visible surface and aggregates valid height-wise features into a compact BEV map \( f_{\text{grd}}^{\text{bev}} \in \mathbb{R}^{N \times N \times c} \).
-For the aerial view, features are directly sampled onto a 2D BEV grid \(\xi_{\text{sat}}\) and projected into \( f_{\text{sat}}^{\text{bev}} \).
-We compute a dense similarity matrix via scaled dot-product and refine it with SimRefiner (Sec.~\ref{sec:simrefiner}), which combines local convolution and global context modeling to suppress mismatches.
-High-confidence matches are fed into a weighted Procrustes solver to recover the 3-DoF pose \( P_{\text{pred}} = [R, T] \).